 Sure, writing blog posts takes a little bit of time, but the rewards are well worth it.
-As a copywriter myself, I was advised by my web designer to include an integrated blog on my copywriting website.
-He explained that the process of adding regular, keyword rich content to my website every day would help it move higher in the search engine rankings.
+As a copywriter myself, I know to include an integrated blog on my copywriting website.
+The process of adding regular, keyword-rich content to my website every day helps move my website higher in the search engine rankings.

 So how have I done this?

 Well, one of the main tactics I’ve used is to optimise each of my blog posts for the search engines, and here’s how you can do it, too…

 1. An Irish blog should write content that people will want to read

 This one sounds obvious, but many people make obvious mistakes.

 When writing any blog post, it’s important that you focus on quality rather than quantity.
 If people don’t like what you’ve written and see no value in it, they won’t link to it.
 Backlinks are hugely important in SEO, because they essentially act as vote of confidence in your post.
 The more votes you get, the higher your website rises!

 2. Use anchor text to link to other pages within your site

 The more relevant you make your site to your main keywords, the higher it will rise in the search engines.
 To give you an example, if you’re targeting the term “certified nutritionist”, then every time you use that word in a blog post, try turning it into a link so that it directs the search engine spiders back to your home page.
 The more you do this, the more relevant your site becomes to the keyword “nutritionist”.

 3. An Irish blog should use anchor text to link to external pages in your niche